Jay S. Walker

 A 1999 Forbes profile of Walker noted his reliance on patents as a business model.
 When developing patents, Walker uses a methodology that streamlines the process of identifying problems and developing their solutions.
-By pulling apart and eliminating "false problems", the methodology identifies solutions, which - according to Walker - have sustainable components that can lead to a long-term sustainable business.
+By pulling apart and eliminating "false problems", the methodology identifies solutions, which – according to Walker – have sustainable components that can lead to a long-term sustainable business.
 Walker owns 12 business method patents and 240 others pending.

 Early life

-Walker attended Cornell University where he majored in Industrial and Labor Relations and was a member of the Quill and Dagger society and the Sigma Phi Society.
+Walker attended Cornell University where he majored in industrial and labor relations and was a member of the Quill and Dagger society and the Sigma Phi Society.
 He graduated with a bachelor's degree in 1978.

 While at Cornell, Walker was president of the Ivy League Monopoly Association, and co-authored the book 1000 Ways to Win Monopoly Games, with future Cornell president Jeffrey S. Lehman.
 This drew the ire of Parker Brothers, who threatened legal action and denied Walker admission to its sanctioned Monopoly tournaments.
 This in turn led Walker to join forces with Ralph Anspach, the inventor of Anti-Monopoly, who was also engaged in a legal battle with Parker Brothers.

 Business career

 Synapse

 In 1992 Walker and Michael Loeb co-founded New Sub Services, today known as Synapse Group, a company that used the credit card network to process magazine subscriptions.
 By 1998 Synapse had sold 30 million magazine subscriptions, with sales approaching $300 million.
 For his work, Walker won the Direct Marketing Association’s "Direct Marketer of the Year" award in 1999.
-In 2004, and again in 2005, Synapse was named one of the 25 "Best Places to Work in America" among medium-sized companies by the Great Place to Work Institute.
-As of 2011 Synapse employs more than 250 people.
+In 2004 and 2005, Synapse was named one of the 25 "Best Places to Work in America" among medium-sized companies by the Great Place to Work Institute.
+As of 2011 Synapse employed more than 250 people.

 In 2001 Time Warner purchased a controlling stake in Synapse for a sum in excess of $500 million, completing the transaction in 2006.

 Priceline

 Walker Digital launched Priceline.com in 1998, partially self-funding the startup company.
 Loeb also assisted with the early funding of Priceline.
 Priceline sold an estimated 40,000 tickets in its first quarter of operation.
 In 1999, Priceline went public.
 Walker left Priceline in late 2000.
-The two patents that protected Priceline.com is said to be worth $18.5 billion.
+The two patents that protected Priceline.com were said to be worth $18.5 billion at the time.